uutils/coreutils/README.md

 Contribute
 ----------

-Contributions are very welcome, and should target Rust's master branch until Rust 1.0 is released.
+Contributions are very welcome, and should target Rust 1.0.
 You may *claim* an item on the to-do list by following these steps:

 1. Open an issue named "Implement [the utility of your choice]", e.g. "Implement ls"
 2. State that you are working on this utility.